 The LICF provides the intercept information derived from the warrant for provisioning at the POI, TF, MDF2 and MDF3.With the exception of the communication with the LEA, all other communication between the LICF and any other entities shall be proxied by the LIPF.

-The LICF also maintains and authorises the master list of POIs,, TFs and MDFs.
-In dynamic networks the LIPF is responsible for providing the LICF with any necessary updates to the POI/TF and MDF list.
+The LICF also maintains and authorises the master list of POIs, IEFs, ICF, TFs and MDFs.
+In dynamic networks the LIPF is responsible for providing the LICF with any necessary updates to the POI, TF, IEF, ICF and MDF list.

+The LICF is responsible for management and audit of the IEF(s) and ICF proxied by the LIPF.

+The LICF shall support activating and deactivating of IEF identifier association reporting capabilities on a per IEF basis proxied by the LIPF.

+The LICF shall provide the IQF with information relating to IEFs and ICF necessary for the IQF to handle queries from the LEA and obtain answers to such queries.

+If the LICF deactivates event record reporting to an IEF, the LICF shall also instruct the ICF to immediately delete all cached identifier associations which the ICF had received from that IEF.

+The LICF shall ensure that the ICF is always activated before IEFs and de-activated after IEFs to ensure that data loss does not occur due to an IEF sending events before an ICF is configured to receive them.

 ----------------------NEXT CHANGES---------------------

+5.3.5.4 IQF

+The IQF is the function responsible for receiving and responding to dedicated LEA real-time queries for identifier associations.
+Further details of the IQF are defined in clause 5.7.2.1.

 ----------------------NEXT CHANGES---------------------